 By the time she opened that first school in Sacramento, Elizabeth had already proven herself incredibly resilient.
 Two years earlier, she had left Bedford, Massachusetts, traveling by ship across the Isthmus of Panama and onto California, so that her husband Joseph Scott—then a mariner—could become a gold miner.
 Soon after they had settled in the rowdy mining community of Hangtown (now Placerville), Joseph died suddenly, leaving Elizabeth alone with their newborn son, Oliver.
 Understanding that Hangtown was not a safe environment for a single mom, she soon made the move to Sacramento.

 Elizabeth’s quick thinking soon came into play once again, after Oliver was refused entry to the local public school based on the color of his skin.
 After talking with her equally frustrated neighbors, Elizabeth’s determination to open a school grew beyond the necessity of educating her own child and toward bettering the lives of her entire community.
-The fact that her first 14 students ranged so widely in age, from four to 29, speaks volumes about the exclusion of people of color from the education system at every level.
+Her first 14 students ranged widely in age — from four to 29.

 Within three months of opening her home to students, Elizabeth was in need of a larger classroom; children of Asian and Native American descent also wanted to enroll.
 So she moved classes into the basements of the Siloam Baptist Chapel, and to St. Andrew’s Church on Seventh Street.
 Within a year, the Sacramento School Board accepted it into the official school district, making Elizabeth’s the first African American public school in Sacramento.
 However, the Board also refused to provide her with any funding, following the example of the rest of the state.
 (Although the California Constitutional Convention had introduced a tax fund for state schools in 1849, local school boards routinely granted funding to white schools only.)
 As such, Elizabeth’s students agreed to pay tuition of one dollar per week to keep her doors open.